cculianu/univalue/README.md

 #### How this library differs from its ancestor UniValue libaries:

 - Optimizations made to parsing (about 1.7x faster than the BCHN library, and several times faster than the Bitcoin Core library)
-- Optimizations made to memory consumption (each UniValue nested instance eats onluy 32 bytes if memory, as opposed to 80 or more bytes in the other implementations)
+- Optimizations made to memory consumption (each UniValue nested instance eats only 32 bytes of memory, as opposed to 80 or more bytes in the other implementations)
 - Various small nits and improvements to code quality

 ## License